MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.Network/index.md

 Removes a rule configuration for a load balancer.

 ### [Remove-AzureRmLocalNetworkGateway](Remove-AzureRmLocalNetworkGateway.md)
-Deletes a Local Network Gateway
+Removes a local network gateway.

 ### [Remove-AzureRmNetworkInterface](Remove-AzureRmNetworkInterface.md)
 Removes a network interface.